To be blunt: Roofing contractors who don’t have a responsive website or invest in digital marketing for roofers are missing out on their market share.

 SEO campaigns work hand-in-hand with lead generation because the more times your roofing website appears on search engine results pages, the more potential customers interact with your business.

 93% of online experiences begin with a search engine.
-For instance, let’s say the client types in “roofing company in Chicago.”
+For instance, let’s say the client types in “roofing business in Chicago.”
 If your website is correctly optimized, it should appear in Google search results, meaning clients already seeking your services (qualified leads) will see you rank in search results, and hopefully make contact.

-SEO for roofing is about targeting the right users with the right keywords (using the same phrases or words they use to search online) so that your web content pops up in their searches.
+SEO for roofing companies is about targeting the right users with the right keywords (using the same phrases or words they use to search online) so that your web content pops up in their searches.

 It is based on data and research, so when done correctly, produces accurate results.
 With more than one billion websites online, you don’t need to appear in every search engine result, only the relevant ones that matter and an SEO strategy will help get you there.

 Roofing SEO helps businesses create fast, robust, and user-friendly content and websites that garner qualified traffic and improve income.
 If you want to benefit from SEO, there are a few basics you need to master first.

 Keyword research is the process by which you research popular search terms people use in Google and other search engines, and include them strategically in your content so that it ranks higher.
 This is a fundamental SEO practice.